 And while a direct comparison with most other advanced exchanges isnâ€™t possible, Bitstamp also charges for credit card and debit card purchases.
 Any amount purchased directly with a bank card comes with a 5% fee on Bitstampâ€™s behalf and may have additional fees charged by the card issuer.

 As for trading fees, Bitstamp charges sit somewhere in the middle compared to other exchanges.
 Its trade fees start at 0.50%, for all trades made by users with a 30-day volume of less than $10,000.

 |Fee %||30-day USD volume|

-Bitstamp has come a long way since its relatively high-profile hack in 2015, with the exchange using a variety of measures to ensure that accounts remain safe.
+Today, the exchange uses a variety of measures to ensure that accounts remain safe.
 Users are able and encouraged to turn on two-factor authentication, which works using Google Authenticator.
 Added to this, email confirmation for all withdrawals is required, while password changes also require two-factor authentication.
 The exchange also uses pretty good privacy (PGP) for encrypting the files users need to send in verifying their accounts.

 On the system side of things, Bitstamp also takes a number of measures to ensure that its platform remains secure as a whole.

 - 98% of all cryptocurrency is stored offline in cold wallets, which are insured in the unlikely event of a loss.